wilsonlan123/monopolypj/README.md

 # Features
 1. Generation of random game sets or events -> rolling dice by generating a random number between 1-6 and generate a random number to decide which minigame players will play when they lend on minigame boxes
 2. Program codes in multiple files -> codes of the monopoly and minigames are seperated to multiple files
+3. Proper indentation and naming styles -> codes are indented properly and names of the function is easy to understand e.g. Rolladice, printBoard, printBalance

 # Non-standard libraries